-Mr. Morris, a certified public accountant, retired from KPMG LLP on September 30, 2012 after having served as partner-in-charge of the financial services practice of the firm’s Kansas City office.
+Mr. Morris, a certified public accountant, retired from KPMG LLP in September 2012 after having served as partner-in-charge of the financial services practice of the firm’s Kansas City office.
 Mr. Morris joined the firm in 1976 (when it was known as Peat Marwick Mitchell & Co.) as an auditor and was promoted to partner in 1988.
 At KPMG, Mr. Morris served a wide range of financial services clients, including banks, thrifts, mortgage companies, investment advisors and real estate companies.
-Mr. Morris’s accounting and auditing background and extensive experience working with companies in the financial services industry makes him a valuable member of the Board.
+Mr. Morris’s accounting and auditing background and extensive experience working with companies in the financial services industry make him a valuable member of the Board.

 In June 2014, Mr. Robinson was named as the new director of the Kansas University top-ranked School of Public Affairs and Administration.
 From 2010 until that appointment, Mr. Robinson served as a Professor of Law at the Washburn University School of Law and as the Inaugural Director of the school’s Center for Law and Government.
 Between 2002 and 2010, Mr. Robinson served as President and Chief Executive Officer of the Kansas Board of Regents, which governs the state’s six universities, and provides state-level coordination for the other 27 public institutions of higher education in Kansas.
 From 1998 to 2002, Mr. Robinson held dual positions at the University of Kansas, serving as Chief of Staff to the Chancellor and as a Visiting Associate Professor of Law.
 From 1993 to 1998, Mr. Robinson held several senior positions with the United States Department of Justice.
 From 1988 to 1993, Mr. Robinson served as an Associate Professor of Law at the University of Kansas.
 Mr. Robinson’s strong legal background and executive experience make him a valuable member of the Board.